ChristianCarey/sql-zoo-practice/README.md

 13.
 SELECT mdate, team1, SUM(score1) AS score1, team2, SUM(score2) AS score2
 FROM ( SELECT mdate, id,
 team1,
 CASE WHEN teamid=team1 THEN 1 ELSE 0 END AS score1,
 team2,
 CASE WHEN teamid=team2 THEN 1 ELSE 0 END AS score2
 FROM game LEFT OUTER JOIN goal ON matchid = id
 ) as score_table
 GROUP BY id
 ORDER BY mdate, id,team1, team2

 SELECT mdate, team1,
 SUM(CASE WHEN teamid=team1 THEN 1 ELSE 0 END) AS score1,
 team2,
 SUM(CASE WHEN teamid=team2 THEN 1 ELSE 0 END) AS score2
 FROM game LEFT OUTER JOIN goal ON matchid = id
 GROUP BY team1, team2, mdate, matchid

 MORE JOIN OPERATIONS
 1.
 SELECT id, title
 FROM movie
 WHERE yr=1962

 2.
 SELECT yr
 FROM movie
 WHERE title='Citizen Kane'

 3.
 SELECT id, title, yr
 FROM movie
 WHERE title LIKE '%Star Trek%'
 ORDER BY yr

 4.
 SELECT title
 FROM movie
 WHERE id IN (11768, 11955, 21191)

 5.
 SELECT id
 FROM actor
 WHERE name = 'Glenn Close'

 6.
 SELECT id
 FROM movie
 WHERE title = 'Casablanca'

 7.
 SELECT name
 FROM movie JOIN casting ON movie.id = movieid
 JOIN actor ON actor.id = actorid
 WHERE movieid = 11768

 8.
 SELECT name
 FROM movie JOIN casting ON movie.id = movieid
 JOIN actor ON actor.id = actorid
 WHERE title = 'Alien'

 9.
 SELECT title
 FROM movie JOIN casting ON movie.id = movieid
 JOIN actor ON actor.id = actorid
 WHERE name = 'Harrison Ford'

 10.
 SELECT title
 FROM movie JOIN casting ON movie.id = movieid
 JOIN actor ON actor.id = actorid
 WHERE name = 'Harrison Ford'
 AND ord != 1

+11.
+SELECT title, name
+FROM movie JOIN casting ON movie.id = movieid
+JOIN actor ON actor.id = actorid
+WHERE yr = 1962
+AND ord = 1

+12.
+SELECT yr,COUNT(title) FROM
+movie JOIN casting ON movie.id=movieid
+JOIN actor   ON actorid=actor.id
+WHERE name='John Travolta'
+GROUP BY yr
+HAVING COUNT(title) > 2

+13.
+SELECT title, name
+FROM movie JOIN casting ON movie.id=movieid JOIN actor ON actorid=actor.id WHERE movieid IN (
+SELECT movieid FROM casting JOIN actor ON actorid=actor.id WHERE name = 'Julie Andrews')
+AND ord = 1

+14.
+SELECT name
+FROM casting JOIN actor ON actorid=actor.id
+WHERE ord = 1
+GROUP BY name
+HAVING COUNT(*) >= 30
+ORDER BY name

+15.
+SELECT title, COUNT(*) AS actors
+FROM movie JOIN casting ON movie.id=movieid
+WHERE yr = 1978
+GROUP BY movie.id, title
+ORDER BY COUNT(*) DESC, title

+16.
+SELECT name
+FROM actor JOIN casting ON actor.id=actorid JOIN movie ON movieid=movie.id WHERE movieid IN (
+SELECT movieid
+FROM casting JOIN actor ON actorid=actor.id
+WHERE name = 'Art Garfunkel'
+)
+AND name != 'Art Garfunkel'